 The bachelor of arts degree in chemistry provides the student with a basic understanding of the fundamentals of chemistry.
 The degree is designed to provide the student with flexibility to combine her interests in chemistry with interests in other areas.
-The major requires the completion of a minimum of 34 semester hours:
+The major requires the completion of a minimum of 44 semester hours:

+CHEM 201.
+Organic Chemistry I with Lab(5 hrs)

+CHEM 202.
+Organic Chemistry II with Lab (5 hrs)

+CHEM 207.
+Quantitative Analysis (4 hrs)

+CHEM/BCHM 311.
+Physical Chemistry for the Life Sciences (3 hrs)

-CHEM 110.
-General Chemistry (5 hrs) CHEM 120.
-General Chemistry with Qualitative and Quantitative Analysis (5 hrs) CHEM 201.
-Organic Chemistry I (5 hrs) CHEM 202.
-Organic Chemistry II (5 hrs) CHEM 207.
-Quantitative Analysis (4 hrs) CHEM 390.
-Senior Seminar (4 hrs) In addition, select a minimum 6 semester hours of CHEM electives, which can include BCHM
+CHEM/BCHM 390.
+Senior Seminar (3 hrs)

+In addition, select a minimum 6 semester hours of CHEM electives, which can include BCHM 305, BCHM 306, and BCHM/NUTR 225.